ggez/ggez/docs/FAQ.md

 # Drawing a few hundred images or shapes is slow!

 Again, debug mode is slow.
 Plus, each single draw call has some overhead.
 If building in release mode still isn't fast enough, then look into using `SpriteBatch` to draw a bunch of chunks from a spritesheet (also known as an atlas).
-If you're drawing geometry, instead of using `graphics::rectangle()` or `graphics::circle()` and such, which create a new `Mesh` on each call and then throw it away, create and store a `Mesh` and draw it many times, or use a `MeshBuilder` to build a single `Mesh` out of many small shapes.
+If you're drawing geometry, instead of using `graphics::rectangle()` or `graphics::circle()` and such, which create a new `Mesh` on each call and then throw it away, create and store a `Mesh` and draw it many times, or use a `MeshBuilder` to build a single `Mesh` out of many separate shapes.

 # How do I build on platform X?